Post #7 in The Elliott Lexicon of Satisfactory Yoga Terminology

 One of the great beauties of yoga is we do both sides of any given pose, a rule not shared in all physical endeavors.
 Mr Wizard and The Fancy Leg get to roll swap in yoga, and although they may struggle mightily learning to do the other’s job, consider the alternative.
 As a 12 year old gymnast I witnessed what happens when we don’t challenge our preferences.
 My team mate always did her back walkovers leading with her right leg, the left leg being the propulsion to push the pelvis over.
 After a few years of favoring this delegation of effort and never changing sides, when she stood upright and still, aka Tadasana, she now had a right hip that hiked up almost 20 degrees.
 Even as a child, I knew this was not good, and recognized she needed to do the other side, like, a lot.

 It’s important to recognize your innate or practiced leg dominance, and change it up by at a minimum doing both sides of a pose.
 When the discrepancy is great between sides, you may need to practice in an unbalanced way.
 Do the “good side” once, and the not so intelligent side three times.
 This imbalanced practice will give your Mr Wizard a chance to practice being Fancy and vise versa, and hopefully lead to greater integration between the two sides of the body, resulting in a better functioning posture.
-But it may also help to avoid the always dreaded repetitive stress injuries (link to article) that plague yoga practitioners just as they do the rest of the planet.
+But it may also help to avoid the always dreaded repetitive stress injuries that plague yoga practitioners just as they do the rest of the planet.

 ©Theresa Elliott, 2017